 You feel ready to embrace this new chapter in your life, one that isn't plagued with dishonesty.
 You try to remember this wasn't your fault.

 Sometimes, emotions work in mysterious ways.
-Sometimes, those lustful feelings that enchant us at the beginning of a relationship fizzle away and die without turning into anything everlasting.
+Sometimes, those lustful feelings that enchant us at the beginning of a relationship fizzle away without turning into anything everlasting.

 You try to remind yourself that you aren't a bad person for feeling this way.
 But it's hard.